Gibbs states and their classical limit: Introduction

 To do so, we first recall the well-known fact that the projective Hilbert space $\mathbb{P}\mathcal{H}$ associated to a Hilbert space $\mathcal{H}$ consisting of one-dimensional complex linear subspaces of $\mathcal{H}$ admits the structure of a symplectic manifold with symplectic form denoted by $\Omega_{\mathbb{P}\mathcal{H}}$ \cite[Ch.
 I]{Lan98}.
 Moreover, $\mathbb{P}\mathcal{H}$ is equipped with a transition probability

 where $\Psi$ and $\Xi$ are arbitrary lifts of $\psi$ and $\xi$ to unit vectors in $\mathcal{H}$.
 Therefore, the manifold $\mathbb{P}\mathcal{H}$ can be seen as the pure state space of a quantum system.
 This can be understood from a algebraic point of view as well.
-Indeed, focusing on $\partial_e S(\gB_\infty(\mathcal{H}))$ i.e. the extreme boundary of the state space of the algebra of compact operators on a Hilbert space, which in turn can be identified with the convex set of pure states on $\gB_\infty(\mathcal{H})$, the latter of which it is not difficult to prove the isomorphism with the projective Hilbert space $\mathbb{P}\mathcal{H}$.\footnote{For the algebra of compact operators states $\omega$ bijectively correspond to density matrices $\rho$ via the map $\omega(\cdot)=Tr(\rho \ \cdot)$, i.e. each state is {\em normal}.
+Indeed, if one focuses on $\partial_e S(\gB_\infty(\mathcal{H}))$ i.e. the extreme boundary of the state space of the algebra of compact operators on a Hilbert space, which in turn can be identified with the convex set of pure states on $\gB_\infty(\mathcal{H})$, it it not difficult to prove that the latter set is isomorphic to the projective Hilbert space $\mathbb{P}\mathcal{H}$.\footnote{For the algebra of compact operators states $\omega$ bijectively correspond to density matrices $\rho$ via the map $\omega(\cdot)=Tr(\rho \ \cdot)$, i.e. each state is {\em normal}.
 In particular, each pure state corresponds to a normal pure state on $\gB(\mathcal{H})$, which in turn identifies a one-dimensional projection on $\mathcal{H}$.} In view of the previous discussion one may then put $\gA_\hbar=\gB_\infty(\mathcal{H})$.

 On the classical side, the pure state space of a classical system is a symplectic manifold $(S,\Omega_S)$, supporting the Liouville measure $\mu_L$ on $S$.
 Such a classical pure state space may be seen as carrying the ``classical'' transition probability $p_0$, defined by $p_0(\rho,\sigma):=\delta_{\rho,\sigma}$.
 Again, regarding the previous discussion one may put $\gA_0=C_0(S)$.